Why Is Car Insurance So Expensive in New York?

 Garage Fraud (Registration Fraud):

-New York faces a unique problem called "garage fraud" where drivers register vehicles in lower-cost states while actually living in NY.
+New York faces a unique problem called "garage fraud" where drivers register vehicles in lower-cost states while living in NY.
 State law requires vehicle registration within 30 days of establishing residency, but violations are common with minimal enforcement.
 This forces legitimate NY residents to subsidize fraud through higher premiums.

 No-Fault Medical Fraud: